Dsadd4/NLSExplorer_1.0/README.md

 Ensure that Anaconda or Miniconda is installed.

 ## Python Environment Setup (using anaconda)
-If you have already installed pytorch with python version>=3.7 successfully, you can skip this step.
+If you have already installed pytorch gpu version with python version>=3.7 successfully, you can skip this step.

 ### 1. Create Python Environment